sgerloff/sustainable_deepfashion/README.md

 We teach the model similarities between fashion items, with respect to their colors, prints, and patterns.
 To this end, we employ the semi-hard triplet loss function, which operates on a batch containing both positive (matching items) and negative examples.
 The loss compares the hardest positive example, i.e. the positive pair with the largest distance, to a random negative example.
 Penalizing large distances between the positive pair while rewarding large distances between the negative pair, the model learns to place matching items close to each other in the latent space.

 To train this model, we require labeled data for matching fashion items, which we obtain from three different sources.
 First, we utilize the [DeepFashion2](https://github.com/switchablenorms/DeepFashion2) dataset, which contains commercial and user image pairs for various categories of clothes.
 Second, we have gathered pictures from friends and families, providing a high variety of different angles, zooms, and backgrounds for the same item.
 Finally, we have scraped data from [Vinted](https://www.vinted.de/), which directly reflects the distribution of data we want to operate on and provides a huge variety of different items.
+In addition, we augment the data by rotating and cropping the images randomly.

 In total, we end up with a dataset containing up to 500.000 images of 10.000 different items from the category of short-sleeved tops, which we have focused on.
 The training was performed on K80 GPUs on both AWS and Google Cloud.
 To manage hyperparameter experimentation between multiple Data Scientists, we have implemented a custom setup, which executes a training run from a single instruction file.